Carnivorous Nepenthes "Pitcher Plants"

 - NEVER use potting mixes.
 They all have fertilizer in them and while your plant will look great - it will not produce pitchers.

 - DO use ground peat with a bit of horticultural charcoal as well as some perlite to prevent compaction.
-If local, bring the plant to me and I will re-pot it for you.

 - Take care with nepenthes roots.
 They are fine and fragile.
 If you simply want to re-pot, lightly break up the compacted substrate around the roots, then re-pot as a whole.